 The next two satellites, DIRECTV 10 and DIRECTV 11, will launch in early 2007.
 These satellites will have the capacity for more than 1000 additional local HD channels, more than 150 national HD channels and other new programming offerings.
 These satellites will provide DIRECTV the capability to bring local and national HD programming and other advanced services to every U.S. household.
 Consumers will be able to receive all of these services, as well as existing DIRECTV programming, with a single small satellite dish.

-DIRECTV 10 and DIRECTV 11 will take advantage of DIRECTV 's advanced transmission techniques and video compression technology.
-They will deliver national HD programming and will be capable of supporting spot beams carrying local HD broadcast channels in all 50 states.
-Boeing will also build a third satellite for DIRECTV that will serve as a ground spare.
+DIRECTV 10 and 11, to be built by Boeing, will be among the largest and most powerful Ka-band satellites ever launched.
+The satellites will deliver national HD programming and will be capable of supporting spot beams carrying local HD broadcast channels in all 50 states.
+Boeing will also build a third satellite that will serve as a ground spare.

 The Spaceway 1 and 2 satellites, also being built by Boeing, are approaching completion and were recently converted to be able to offer both video and a broadband Internet service.
 Boeing is also constructing a third Spaceway satellite.

 Thank you for signing up to TV Tech.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.